trixi-gpu/trixi-gpu.github.io/benchmark.md

 We adopt two approaches here:
 - First, we maintain a consistent solution resolution per space dimension by fixing both the degree of polynomial basis (i.e., `polydeg`) and mesh refinement level (i.e., `initial_refinement_level`), while varying the problem dimension from 1D to 2D to 3D.
 In this way, we observe a linear increase in log DOFs with problem dimension.
-- Second, for each problem type, we maintain a constant number of DOFs across 1D, 2D, and 3D by changing the polynomial degree (i.e., `polydeg`) and mesh refinement level (i.e., `initial_refinement_level`).
-This way produces an roughly flat log DOFs curve across all dimensions.
+- Second, for each problem type, we keep the number of DOFs roughly constant across 1D, 2D, and 3D by changing the polynomial degree (i.e., `polydeg`) and mesh refinement level (i.e., `initial_refinement_level`).
+This way produces a roughly flat log DOFs curve across all dimensions.

 We will present benchmark results for two approaches.